The Other (1972 film): Plot

 In 1935 Connecticut, widow Alexandra Perry lives with her identical twin sons, Holland and Niles, on their family farm, overseen by Uncle George and his wife Vee, along with their bratty son Russell.
 Residing nearby is their Russian emigrant grandmother Ada, with whom Niles shares a close relationship.
-Ada has taught Niles to astrally project his mind into the bodies of other living creatures, an ability that runs in the Perry family; they refer to this as "the game".
-Unfortunately, it's no innocent game, considering it leads to the freak "accidental" death of Cousin Russell, the paralysis of Alexandra, and a fatal heart attack suffered by a neighbor, Mrs. Rowe.
-Ada now realizes the game is evil, and advises Niles never to play it again.
-Further, she forces Niles to admit Holland has been dead since their birthday the previous March when he fell down a well, but Niles is unable to accept the truth.
-Ada realizes that Niles has been using the game to keep his brother alive in his mind, and that it is in fact Niles who is responsible for the summer's tragedies.
+Ada has taught Niles to astrally project his mind into the bodies of other living creatures, a spiritual ability that runs in the Perry family; they refer to this as "the Game".
+Unfortunately, it's no innocent game, considering it leads to the freak "accidental" death of Cousin Russell, the paralysis of Alexandra, and a fatal heart attack suffered by their neighbor, Mrs. Rowe.
+Ada now realizes "the Game" is evil, and advises Niles never to play it again.
+Further, she forces Niles to admit that Holland has been dead since their eleventh birthday the previous March when he fell down the well, but Niles is unable to accept the truth.
+Ada realizes that Niles has been using "the Game" to keep his brother alive in his mind in addition to assuming Holland's careless and somewhat violent personality, and that, in actuality, Niles is responsible for the summer's tragedies.

 Later, Niles' older sister gives birth to a baby girl.
-Niles adores the child, but "Holland", who is fascinated with the recent kidnapping of the Lindbergh baby, steals the infant.
+Niles adores the child, but "Holland", whose favorite fairy tale is The Changeling, steals his infant niece, replacing her with an angel-shaped lamp.
 A posse is formed to find the child.
 But Ada, suspecting the worst, searches the barn for Niles.
 She discovers him prowling the storage cellar and, speaking to "Holland", demands the whereabouts of the baby.
-Meantime, the posse finds the baby drowned in a wine cask, and an alcoholic immigrant farmhand is accused of the murder.
-Informed of the discovery and realizing what has happened, Ada pours kerosene into the cellar and throws herself onto it with a kerosene lamp, causing an inferno that burns the barn down.
-Months later, the charred remains of the barn are cleared away.
-It is revealed that Niles escaped the fire due to "Holland" previously cutting the padlock from the cellar door.
+Meantime, the posse finds the baby drowned in a wine cask, and an alcoholic Italian immigrant farmhand, Mr. Angelini, is accused of the murder.
+Informed of the discovery and realizing what has happened, Ada decides to sacrifice herself to end "the Game" and Niles' life; she pours kerosene into the cellar and throws herself onto it with a kerosene lamp, causing an inferno that burns the barn down.
+But later, when the charred remains of the barn are cleared away, it's revealed that Niles escaped the fire due to "Holland" previously cutting the padlock from the cellar door.
 With Ada dead and his mother a catatonic, paralyzed invalid, no one suspects Niles' secret.
 In the film's final shot, Niles peers out from his bedroom window while being called downstairs for lunch.